Our Board

 Aliti Vunisea

-Aliti Vunisea served as a professor at University of the South Pacific, interfacing with NGOs in Fiji, and working on gender issues in fisheries in Fijian communities.
+Aliti Vunisea served as a professor at the University of the South Pacific, interfacing with NGOs in Fiji, and working on gender issues in fisheries in Fijian communities.
 While working with the Fiji Locally Managed Marine Areas network, Vunisea conducted community trainings and consultations, and was part of fisheries management interventions in Qoliqolis in Fiji.
 Vunisea later moved to the Secretariat of the Pacific Community (SPC) and worked in management and on gender issues for the Coastal Fisheries Program.
-After six years in New Caledonia, she moved to the SPC Regional Office in the North Pacific where she was the Human Development staff focusing on gender, youth and culture.
+After six years in New Caledonia, she moved to the SPC Regional Office in the North Pacific, where she was the Human Development staff, focusing on gender, youth, and culture.
 She has spent nearly 20 years in Fiji and other countries in the Pacific, working on gender issues in fisheries, climate change, and environment.

 Rosi Tavaiqia